r17n/eap-to-eap-ejb-invocation-destination-server/README.md

-ejb-remote-instance: Remote EJB Invocation from Separate Instance Example
+eap-to-eap-ejb-invocation: Remote EJB Invocation from Separate Instance Example
 =====================================
 Author: Red Hat Consulting
 Level: Intermediate
 Technologies: EJB
-Summary: The `ejb-remote-instance` quickstart uses *EJB* to demonstrate how to access an EJB, deployed to JBoss EAP, from a remote EAP instance.
+Summary: The `eap-to-eap-ejb-invocation` quickstart uses *EJB* to demonstrate how to access an EJB, deployed to JBoss EAP, from a remote EAP instance.
 Target Product: JBoss EAP

 System requirements